 I. Copying Guidelines

-1. Except where otherwise stated, these guidelines apply to a university making a single copy from a work protected by copyright for the purposes of research, private study, review, criticism, parody, satire, or news reporting in circumstances in which the consent of the owner of copyright has not been secured and is not required by reason of the fair dealing exception in the Copyright Act.
+1. Except where otherwise stated, these guidelines apply to a university making a single copy from a work protected by copyright for the purposes of education, research, private study, review, criticism, parody, satire, or news reporting in circumstances in which the consent of the owner of copyright has not been secured and is not required by reason of the fair dealing exception in the Copyright Act.
 Permission from a copyright holder may be required where the copy falls outside of these guidelines.

 2. Single copies that are permitted to be made pursuant to this policy must be made only from publications in which copyright subsists, such as, books, journals and other periodical publications, newspapers and magazines ("Published Works").
 A copy may only be made from a lawful copy of the work in the possession of the university*, and if the lawful copy is in electronic form, there is no restriction against making a copy under the contractual terms relating to the Published Work.

 * From the AUCC Fair Dealing Guidelines for Faculty Teaching and Research: